 But, as your enterprise matures and with it has larger expenses and more employees, you can no longer rely on revenue-backed LTV.
 To scale your business safely, you need to use gross profit instead of revenue.

-Imagine you spend $10, including all costs of the company, to acquire a single customer and that customer subscribed to your service for three months at $10 per month.
-Then,
+Imagine you spend $10, including all company costs, to acquire a single customer.
+Then, that customer subscribed to your service for three months at $10 per month.
+The calculation would look like this:

 LTV = 3 purchases ✕ $10 = $30.